ichaoX/ext-webRequest/docs/Guide.md

 * The data displayed in the Web Developer Tools may be before modification.

+* The browser may not fire some WebRequest events, such as when using cache or Service Workers.

 * Avoid using `async function` or handling complex calculations during the `Match Request` stage, as this may slow down all requests.

 * Conflicts should be avoided when sharing data using `share`, `self`, or `window`.